cellml/libcellml/docs/theory/theory_sodiumchannel.rst

     Encapsulation structure of nested components in a parent-child-sibling structure.

-Beyond convenience, defining an encapsulation structure also controls which components are able to see and be seen by which others, as defined by the available interface types:
+Defining an encapsulation structure controls which components are able to see and be seen by which others, as defined by the available interface types:

-- By default, no interfaces exist between components.
-The types of interface listed below are those which are *possible*; they must be specified before they can be used.
-This is the default, but may be specified explicitly using the *none* interface type.
+- By default, no interface exists between components.
+The types of interface listed below are those which are *possible*; but each must be explicitly specified before it can be used.
+While :code:`none` is the implied default, it may be specified explicitly as well.
-- A *public* interface is available between siblings, and from a child to its parent.
-This is also true of top-level components, such as the 'grandparent' and 'no relation' components.
+- A :code:`public` interface is available between siblings.
+This is also true of top-level components (which are siblings with a :code:`Model` parent), such as the 'grandparent' and 'no relation' components in :numref:`encapsulation_parent_structure`.
+A :code:`public` interface is also available *from* a child *to* its parent (note direction).
-- A *private* interface is available from a parent to its child(ren).
+- A :code:`private` interface is available *from* a parent *to* its child(ren), again noting the direction.
-- Both *public* and *private* interfaces are available using the *public_and_private* type, needed where there is more than one level of nesting
-  (for example, a grandparent-parent-child structure).
-Here, the parent must define a *public_and_private* interface type as it is both the child of the grandparent, and the parent of the child.
+- Both :code:`public` and :code:`private` interfaces are available using the :code:`public_and_private` type, needed where there is more than one level of nesting  (for example, a grandparent-parent-child structure).
+Here, the parent must define a :code:`public_and_private` interface type as it is both the child of the grandparent, and the parent of the child.
 - Communication through the aunt-child, grandparent-child, and cousin-parent relationships is not possible as there is no available interface.
   Communication with the no-relation component is only possible with the